victorchall/EveryDream2trainer/doc/TWEAKING.md

 Additionally, these are saved at the end of training.

-If you wish instead to save every certain number of epochs, you can set the minutes interval 0 and use save_every_n_epochs instead.
-This is not recommended for large datasets as it will produce a lot of files.
+If you wish instead to save every certain number of epochs, save_every_n_epochs instead.

-    --ckpt_every_n_minutes 0 ^
     --save_every_n_epochs 25 ^

+If you are training a huge dataset (20k+) then saving every 1 epoch may not be very often, so consider using ckpt_every_n_minutes as mentioned above instead.

+*A "last" checkpoint is always saved at the end of training.*

+Diffusers copies of checkpoints are saved in your /logs/[project_name]/ckpts folder, and can be used to continue training if you want to pick up where you left off.
+CKPT files are saved in the root training folder by default.
+These folders can be changed.
+See [Advanced Tweaking](doc/ATWEAKING.md) for more info.

+## Resuming training from previous runs

+If you want to resume training from a previous run, you can do so by pointing to the diffusers copy in the logs folder from which you want to resume.
+This is the same --resume_ckpt argument you would use to start training, just pointing to a different location.

+    --resume_ckpt "logs\city_gradckptng2_20221231-234604\ckpts\last-city_gradckptng2-ep59-gs00600" ^

 ## Learning Rate

-The learning rate affects how much "training" is done on the model.
-It is a very careful balance to select a value that will learn your data, but not overfit it.
-If you set the LR too high, the model will "fry" or could "overtrain" and become too rigid, only learning to exactly mimick your training data images and will not be able to generalize to new data or be "stylable".
-If you set the LR too low, you may take longer to train, or it may have difficulty learning the concepts at all.
-Usually sane values are 1e-6 to 3e-6.
+The learning rate affects how much "training" is done on the model per training step.
+It is a very careful balance to select a value that will learn your data.
+See [Advanced Tweaking](doc/ATWEAKING.md) for more info.
+Once you have started, the learning rate is a good first knob to turn as you move into more advanced tweaking.

 ## Batch Size

 Batch size is also another "hyperparamter" of itself and there are tradeoffs.
 It may not always be best to use the highest batch size possible.

-While very small batch sizes can impact performance negative, at some point larger sizes have little impact on overall speed.

-Larger batch size may also impact what learning rate you use.
-Often a suggestion is to multiply your LR by the sqrt of batch size.
-For example, if you change from batch size 2 to 6, you may consider increasing your LR by sqrt(6/2) or about 1.5x.
-This is not a hard rule, but it may help you find a good LR.
+Once of the primary reasons to change it is if you get "CUDA out of memory" errors where lowering the value may help.

     --batch_size 4 ^

+While very small batch sizes can impact performance negatively, at some point larger sizes have little impact on overall speed as well, so shooting for the moon is not always advisable.
+Changing batch size may also impact what learning rate you use, with typically larger batch_size requiring a slightly higher learning rate.
+More info is provided in the [Advanced Tweaking](doc/ATWEAKING.md) document.

 ## LR Scheduler